Bloodborne Pathogens in Healthcare Facilities

 - Marcom, Ltd

-Even though some things cannot be seen with the naked eye, they can still cause big risks to you and your wellbeing.
-Bloodborne pathogens, the disease causing microorganisms found in human blood, certainly fall into this category.
-Exposure to bloodborne diseases is a serious concern; as a result, OSHA has set specific guidelines and regulations for dealing with bloodborne pathogens in the workplace.
-While there are a number of pathogens you may encounter, currently, Hepatitis B, Hepatitis C, and HIV are the greatest threats.
-This course shows how exposure to bloodborne pathogens can occur in the healthcare industry, and it explains how to deal with potential exposure, as well as how to best avoid exposure in the first place.
+You can be put in the greatest danger by the things you cannot see.
+This holds true for bloodborne pathogens, the disease causing microorganisms found in human blood.
+Because the dangers are so serious, OSHA has set specific guidelines and regulations for dealing with bloodborne pathogens in the workplace.
+While there are a number of pathogens you may encounter, Hepatitis B, Hepatitis C, and HIV are the greatest threats.
+Certainly, exposure to any of these pathogens would be exceedingly hazardous.
+This training lesson shows how exposure to bloodborne pathogens can occur in a healthcare facility, and how to avoid and deal with potential exposures.

 This course is in the Video On Demand format, to read about Video On Demand features click here.